Infamous Adventures: Space Quest II

 In April 2009 Infamous Adventures stated that Space Quest 2 was nearing alpha testing, and in April 2010 it was announced that the game was undergoing final stage beta testing.
 A teaser for the game (Space Quest For Glory) was released on April 15, 2011.
-The final product was released on the 30th of December 2011.
+The final product was released on 30 December 2011.

 Quest for Infamy

 Quest for Infamy was inspired by Sierra's Quest for Glory series and was to see the player return to Spielburg, but this time in the role of the villain.
 Three character classes were to be available, Brigand, Sorcerer and Assassin.
-In 2010 some details about the then cancelled Quest for Infamy was released on Infamous Adventure's website.
+In 2010 some details about the then cancelled Quest for Infamy were released on Infamous Adventure's website.

 In June 2012, it was announced that Quest for Infamy was in development once again, but this time by the commercial company Infamous Quests.
 Infamous Quests' Quest for Infamy does not take place in Spielburg Valley and has no connections with the Quest for Glory series from Sierra On-Line, although the creators freely admit that there is certainly inspiration from that series, as well as all 90s adventure games and RPGs.
 A demo was made available at Infamous Quests website, and the company completed a successful Kickstarter campaign on July 6, 2012.

-Quest for Infamy was released on July 7, 2014 for commercial distribution through publisher Phoenix Online Studios and GOG.com.
+Quest for Infamy was released on July 7, 2014, for commercial distribution through publisher Phoenix Online Studios and GOG.com.

 Cancelled projects

 King's Quest: Kingdom of Sorrow (formerly Project X)

 On 25 October 2006, IA announced that they were also working on another, secret game.
 Other than a trailer released on YouTube which was titled "Project X", there was little information concerning the story of this new game.
 It had been stated by the developers that Project X was not a recreation of any prior adventure game but an original title.

-On June 18 of 2010, Infamous Adventures announced that the mysterious "Project X" was a game entitled "King's Quest: Kingdom of Sorrow" - an adventure game based on the King's Quest novel of the same name by the writing team "Kenyon Morr".
+On June 18, 2010, Infamous Adventures announced that the mysterious "Project X" was a game entitled King's Quest: Kingdom of Sorrow - an adventure game based on the King's Quest novel of the same name by the writing team "Kenyon Morr".
 In the novel, Kingdom of Sorrow took place between King's Quest II and III, and featured King Graham traveling to a magical kingdom to save the Faerie Woods.

 This game was announced to be cancelled on 27 July 2012.